Send feedback QuitQuick quit Skip to content

 • If it is not possible, have a safe place in mind, where you can escape to.
 Avoid the bathroom, which has no way out or the kitchen, where there are bladed weapons easily available.

-• Keep you phone charged and accessible.
+• Keep your phone charged and accessible.

 If you have children: